 How do Dr. Hirst and Dr. Jensen diagnose gum disease?

-When you come see us for your regular twice-yearly professional cleanings and exams, we can spot early signs of gum disease.
-We’ll notice the red, swollen gums.
-We’ll see that they bleed if nicked.
-Your breath is a sign.
+When you come see us for your exams, we can spot early signs of gum disease.
+Bad breath, swollen and red gums that bleed easily are indicators of infection.

 Can periodontal disease contribute to problems beyond the mouth?